 There is an increased emphasis on delivering crucial and targeted information to relevant consumer segments in the shortest amount of time possible, with the goal of convincing consumers to act immediately.

-Different industries are influenced by the new digital consumer behaviour
+Different industries influenced by the new digital consumer behavior

 Broadly speaking, the level of digital influence on consumers can be viewed through two lenses: